delfick/extended-mypy-django-plugin/README.rst

 -------

 This project comes from working on a large Django project (millions of lines of code) that has varying levels of typing maturity within it.
-There is work to get this project onto the latest version of ``mypy`` and ``django-stubs``, but the upgrade to ``mypy`` 1.5.0 was made difficult due to 100s of errors that appeared due to ``mypy`` correctly complaining about abstract model types not having on them properties that are only on their concrete descendants.
+In working towards getting that project onto the latest version of ``mypy`` and ``django-stubs`` there twere 100s of errors that appeared due to ``mypy`` correctly complaining about abstract model types not having on them properties that are only on their concrete descendants.
+This project was created to resolve this issue without simply ignoring the problem.